mohankumarkadiri/Cyberbullying_Classification/README.md

 ## Current Features

-1. Text Extraction from Image ✅, Audio ✅ and Video ⌛(Not fully done).
+1. Text Extraction from Image ✅, Audio ✅ and Video ✅.

    ![1736272562002](image/README/1736272562002.png)

 2. Identify cyberbullying from the uploaded Text or File.

    ![1736272787043](image/README/1736272787043.png)